Fujifilm X100T vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the X100T has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
+Both the X100T and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The X100T was replaced by the Fujifilm X100F, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So what is the bottom line?
 Is the Fujifilm X100T better than the Pentax K-3 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.